stastka/icinga2/README.md

    - Apache2
    - SSL Support
    - Custom CA support
+   - bc and jq support
+   - Powershell Core 7 Support (Stable and Preview)
 1. No SSH.
 Use docker [exec](https://docs.docker.com/engine/reference/commandline/exec/) or [nsenter](https://github.com/jpetazzo/nsenter)
 1. If passwords are not supplied, they will be randomly generated and shown via stdout.